ritza-co/replit-docs-2/docs/tutorials/building-a-nineties-inspired-website.md

 </html>
 ```

 To display an HTML page correctly, a web browser must know which character set to use.
 Adding the line `<meta charset="utf-8">` tells our browser to use the [`UTF-8`](https://en.wikipedia.org/wiki/UTF-8) character set. `UTF-8` is the recommended character set as it covers almost all of the characters and symbols in the world!

 The `<title>` element contains the title of our website.
 This title appears in the browser tab.
 It is also used to describe the page when you bookmark it.

-:::info
+:::tip

 In Replit you can generate this boilerplate code by typing `!` followed by the tab key in an empty HTML file.

 :::

-## The Body
+## The `<body>`

 Everything we want to display on our website will be nested within the `<body>` element.
 We will spend most of our time as web developers in this element.